wlerin/feralfilehosting/Feral Wiki/Software/whatfreegrab/readme.md

 ![](https://raw.github.com/feralhosting/feralfilehosting/master/Feral%20Wiki/Software/whatfreegrab/final-2.png)

 **3:** A cronjob for use with the script.
-Take note of this for user after the setup script has finished.
+Take note of this for after the setup script has finished.

 ![](https://raw.github.com/feralhosting/feralfilehosting/master/Feral%20Wiki/Software/whatfreegrab/final-3.png)